AmadeusW/amadeusw.github.io/content/travel/krakow.md

 date: 2022-11-23T21:06:47-08:00
 image: /polskasm.jpg
 image_alt: Poland Landscape
-summary: My recommendations when you're in Krakow.
+summary: My recommendations when you're in Kraków.
 ---

+# Kraków

-Krakow is a historic and a hip city in Poland.
+Kraków is a historic and a hip city in Poland.
 The Main Square, surrounding Old Town and the Wawel Castle used to be surrounded by walls.
 In place of walls, these days a park encircles the entirety of Old Town.

 Some of the best aspects of traveling to Poland are food: high quality, huge portion sizes, and great price.
 Here are my recommendations: